Nightcrawler (film)

-Nightcrawler is a 2014 American neo-noir satirical crime thriller film directed and written by Dan Gilroy in his directorial debut and co-produced by and starring Jake Gyllenhaal as Louis "Lou" Bloom, a stringer who records violent events late at night in Los Angeles and sells the footage to a local television news station.
-The film also stars Rene Russo, Riz Ahmed, and Bill Paxton.
-A common theme in the film is the symbiotic relationship between unethical journalism and consumer demand.
+Nightcrawler is a 2014 American neo-noir psychological thriller film written and directed by Dan Gilroy in his directorial debut.
+It stars Jake Gyllenhaal as an unhinged stringer who seeks out violent and morbid events late at night in Los Angeles so he can film them and sell the exclusive footage to a local television news station.
+The supporting cast includes Rene Russo, Riz Ahmed, and Bill Paxton.

-Gilroy originally wanted to make a film about the life of American photographer Weegee but switched focus after discovering the unique narrative possibilities surrounding the stringer profession.
-He wrote Lou as an antihero, based on the ideas of unemployment and capitalism.
-Gyllenhaal played a pivotal role in the film's production, from choosing members of the crew to watching audition tapes.
-Filming took place over the course of four weeks and was a challenging process that included over 80 locations.
+Gilroy originally wanted to make a film about the life of American photographer Weegee, but switched focus after discovering the unique narrative possibilities surrounding the stringer profession.
+He wrote the protagonist as an antihero, based on the ideas of unemployment and capitalism; a common theme in the film is the symbiotic relationship between unethical journalism and consumer demand.
+Gyllenhaal served as a producer on the film and played a pivotal role in its creation, becoming involved in choosing members of the crew and watching other actors' audition tapes.
+Filming was a challenging process, taking place across 80 locations over the course of four weeks.